metamn/wp/theme/README.md

   2. cookie: cookie id
   3. visits: a date array of visits
   4. clicks: an array of user clicks, including cart ajax clicks

+4. Eshop is only used to create products.
+Cart, checkout, history etc are done by custom code